 No Reasonable Cause to Believe Driver Under the Influence

-The first issue in an admin per se hearing is reasonable cause.
+The first issue in an admin per se hearing is a reasonable cause.
 The officer must have: “Reasonable cause to believe the person was under the influence of alcohol and/or drugs” in violation of Vehicle Code Sections 23140, 23152 and 23153.

 The second sub-issue of reasonable cause is whether there is reasonable cause to believe the person was under the influence of either alcohol or drugs or a combination of both.
 The officer must have reasonable cause, not proof, that the person was under the influence while driving.